Longtime AP correspondent, editor Marcus Eliason dies at 75 - NewsBreak

 Leaving his desk for the last time, he heard the vast AP New York newsroom burst into applause.
 “It was a gracious, spontaneous gesture that reminded me once again how lucky I have been,” he later wrote.
 Said Boccardi: “It was the AP that was lucky."

-Eliason is survived by Eva, his wife of 44 years and countless house moves and adventures; a daughter, Avital, of Tel Aviv, Israel, and a son, David, of New York.
-The family said he will be buried in Kadima, Israel.
+Eliason is survived by his wife, Eva, a daughter, Avital, and a son, David.

 Charles J. Hanley was a writer and editor for The Associated Press from 1968 to 2011.